shellfarmer/WeakestLink/README.md

     * Enable Developer mode
     * Click Load Unpacked extension and select the folder where you cloned the repository to

-## Firefox Installation - This is a recent port from the Chrome version and may still be buggy
+## Firefox Installation - This is a port from the Chrome version and may still be buggy

 1. From the Firefox store - https://addons.mozilla.org/en-US/firefox/addon/weakestlink/ - Recommended as this will auto-update
 2. Load unpacked extension - This is unload when browser is closed unless you configure firefox to maintain Temporary Addons